ncn-foreigners/NMAR/reference/el_estimator_core.md

   Integer.
 Number of bootstrap replications.

-- user_args:

-  List.
-Original user arguments for bootstrap replication.

 - auxiliary_means:

   Named numeric vector of known population means supplied by the user (optional; used for diagnostics).

-- ...:

-  Additional arguments passed to the solver.

 ## Value